alexthompson207/Static-Comp/README.md

   - [Built With](#built-with)
 - [Contact](#contact)

+##

 ## About The Project

-The goal of this project was to use CSS and HTML to recreate a webpage based off a provided static design.
+The goal of this [project](https://alexthompson207.github.io/static-comp/) was to use CSS and HTML to recreate a webpage based off a provided static design.
 The integrity of the original design was to remain intact, however we were given the creative license for copy, images, icons, and colors.
 Furthermore, we were required to make our  page compatible across different browsers such as Firefox, Safari, and Chrome and have smooth transitions on our webpage into different breakpoints for desktop, tablet, and mobile views.

 [Project Brief and Rubric](https://frontend.turing.io/projects/module-1/m1-static-comp).

 Below is the required layout of the provided comp;

+#### Static Comp Website

 ![Provided Comp](https://frontend.turing.io/assets/images/static-comp-challenge-2.jpg)

-## Functionality

 #### Game Play